Magnetic Impurity as a Local Probe of the U(1) Quantum Spin Liquid with Spinon Fermi Surface: SELF-CONSISTENT EQUATIONS IN THE SPECTRAL REPRESENTATION

 In the numerical calculation, the spinon spectral function $\rho_{f, \sigma}\left(\omega\right)$ and the chargon spectral function $\rho_{X}\left(\omega\right)$ we considered is plotted in Fig. \ref{figureS1} (a) and (b) respectively.
 The resulting electronic spectral function $\rho_{c, \sigma}\left(\omega\right)$ can be obtained through the convolution in the spectral representation

 and it is plotted in Fig. \ref{figureS1} (c).

 With given spinon and chargon Green's function in the host system, the four integral equations can be numerically solved and yield the mean field parameters $w$, $u$, $\lambda$, $h$.
-The impurity bare electronic spectral function $\rho^0_{d, \sigma}\left(\omega\right)$ is also calculated through the convolution in the spectral representation
+In the spectral representation, the convolution of the impurity bare elecronic Matsubara Green's function is calculated as